 - Lead to conflict about how information should be perceived/interpreted

-Team communication becomes a lot more complex when you have so many opportunities for it to fail.
-We’ll be looking at ways to improve team communication later, but first it’s important to understand why we want to improve it in the first place.
+Group communication becomes a lot more complex when you have so many opportunities for it to fail.
+We’ll be looking at ways to improve team communication later, but first, it’s important to understand why we want to improve communication in the first place.

 Why Improving Team Communication Matters

-Ask any manager if they’d like to improve team communication and they’ll likely say: of course.
+Ask any manager if they’d like to improve group communication and team productivity and they’ll likely say: of course.

 Who wouldn’t want their team to stay connected and avoid misunderstandings?